-At the time of writing, the private key for token creation is generated upon cluster creation time within the Opstrace cluster management CLI.
-It never enters the Opstrace cluster itself and is in fact persisted nowhere.
+At the time of writing, the private key for token creation is generated upon instance creation time within the Opstrace CLI.
+It never enters the Opstrace instance itself and is in fact persisted nowhere.

-The corresponding public key, though, is passed into the Opstrace cluster and is then subsequently used within the data API authenticator to cryptographically validate each putative authentication token presented within incoming HTTP requests.
+The corresponding public key, though, is passed into the Opstrace instance and is then subsequently used within the data API authenticator to cryptographically validate each putative authentication token presented within incoming HTTP requests.